mark-dev/tinder-api/README.md

 #### Documentation

-Documentation is not winter, it will be coming soon
+Documentation is kinda like winter, it will be coming soon

 #### License

 This software is licenced under the [Beerware License](https://fedoraproject.org/wiki/Licensing/Beerware).
-Check [License.txt](License.txt) file
+For more insights, please check [LICENSE](LICENSE) file